-The Cuban Missile Crisis erupted in 1962 while Moscow spoke back to a US missile deployment in Turkey via sending ballistic missiles to Cuba, sparking a standoff that introduced the world to the edge of nuclear battle.
+The Cuban Missile Crisis erupted in 1962 while Moscow spoke back to a U.S. missile deployment in Turkey via sending ballistic missiles to Cuba, sparking a standoff that introduced the world to the edge of a nuclear battle.

-Putin’s comments, made to Russian media overdue on February 20, follow his caution that Moscow will shape any US flow to deploy new missiles in the direction of Russia by stationing its very own rockets in the direction of America or using deploying faster weapons or each.
+Putin’s comments, made to Russian media overdue on February 20, follow his caution that Moscow will shape any U.S. flow to deploy new missiles in the direction of Russia by stationing its very own rockets in the direction of America or deploying faster weapons or each.

 Putin detailed his warning for the first time, announcing Russia ought to deploy hypersonic missiles on ships and submarines that could lurk out of doors U.S. Territorial waters if Washington now moved to set up intermediate-range nuclear weapons in Europe.